grapp1/kw-intern/parflow/docs/parflow_keys.rst

 :default: NonGalerkin
 .. note::
-    The value must be one of the following options ['Galerkin', 'NonGalerkin']
+    The value must be one of the following options: Galerkin, NonGalerkin

 .. warning::
     In Python we will define *Solver.LinPrecondPFMGRAPType* which will set    *Solver.Linear.Preconditioner.PFMG.RAPType* inside the ParFlow .pfidb file.